 Now it’s time to get serious.
 The goal is to get down to San Juan, but there are some must-sees along the way.

 First up: Wilson Arch.
 It’s about 24 miles south out of Moab on US-191 and a quick (but steep) 5-10 min hike to the arch.
 Trust us, the payoff is worth any sweat you may incur.

 Next, backtrack 2.5 miles on 191 and head left/southwest on Looking Glass Road/Co.
 Rd.
 131. Looking Glass Rock is located just off the road.
 Take a moment, admire its beauty, and then continue down 131.
 Give your kids a quarter for every abandoned cave house they can spot from the car.
 Or just a high five, because it could get pricey.
 If you have the time and inclination you can hop out and explore some of them.

-Continue south on 131 for 9.2 miles and turn right onto Needles Overlook Road/Co.
+Continue south on 131 following signs for Needles Overlook Road/Co.
 Rd.
 133. Follow it 14.4 miles until you hit Needles Overlook, which — be warned — hits back.
 This is another you’re-crazy-if-you-don’t-get-out-of-the-car-and-gape-for-a-while viewpoint.
 You’re looking into Canyonlands National Park’s Needles District, which, of course, deserves three days on its own, but that’ll have to wait for another weekend.
 Take it in and then head back down the road.